 • CLB 7+ in English preferred

-• Completion of post-secondary education outside of Canada
+• Completion of post-secondary education in a regulated healthcare profession outside of Canada

-• At least 1 year of experience in a licensed healthcare profession outside of Canada
+• Minimum 1 year of related work experience in healthcare from outside of Canada

 • Must reside in Ontario